cypress-io/cypress-documentation/content/guides/getting-started/installing-cypress.md

 <strong class="alert-header">Best Practice</strong>

-The recommended approach is to install Cypress with `npm` because :
+The recommended approach is to install Cypress with `npm` because:

 - Cypress is versioned like any other dependency.
 - It simplifies running Cypress in